arkinect/glassesProjectBackend/README.md

 # Other
 See Autogen documentation for my FastAPI endpoints:
     http://127.0.0.1:8000/docs

-# Notes for developers

-I have yet to decide on a complete structure for the backend.
-I'm just making it up as I go along

-The structure for the front end is broadly
-1. create primitive components
-    These are highly reusble components which can be implemented everywhere eg generic button, generic text entry, etc
-2. use primitive components as part of larger components these are more specialized components with less reusability. these can have hard coded text and will be used in pages
-3. use primitive and larger components in pages pages should call a small handful of components and take care of backend calls***
-4. pages are refrenced in App.tsx
-5. when writing scss, make use of colour variables available in index.css, or add new ones. the goal is to be able to change the sites colours on a dime, as rn I'm just using different shades of purple. ideally the scss of primitive or larger components shouldnt use any hard coded colours or fonts (including text sizes)

 Branch names follow the form ("FB"|"BB")+<ticket number> where FB is for a feature branch and BB is for a bug branch

-*** this may change

 # Todo
 This todo list is no longer in use, now using kanban in github projects